-- In fact, note that all the procedures that worked on Windows 10 will do nicely on this version too.
+- All the procedures that worked on Windows 10 will do nicely on this iteration too.

 - One important upgrade is the Snip & Sketch tool which will gradually replace the Snipping Tool.

 - You can also use the Game Bar or the dedicated Prt Sc key to take a screenshot on Windows 11.

 Windows 11 went from rumor to official news in a heartbeat.
 Unlike other topics that tend to deflate once the aura of mystery surrounding them is broken, Microsoft’s brand-new OS got us hooked for good.